A residual-based finite element surrogate solver for elliptic partial differential equations: Introduction

 The remainder of this paper is organized as follows.
-The next section provides a brief introduction to classical numerical schemes and related works.
-Section~\ref{sec:methodology} describes the discretization and numerical schemes for both finite difference and finite element convolutional operator networks.
-The error analysis in the $H^1$-seminorm is also presented.
+The next section provides a brief introduction to classical numerical schemes and related work.
+Section~\ref{sec:methodology} describes the proposed method and Section~\ref{sec:analysis} presents the error analysis.
 Section~\ref{sec:numerical_exp} provides experimental results demonstrating the accuracy, training efficiency, and scalability of our approach.
 We conclude in Section~\ref{sec:conclusion} with a discussion of future directions.